SAP-samples/partner-reference-application/Tutorials/35b-Multi-Tenancy-Provisioning-Connect-ByD.md

     > Note: Destinations in the SAP BTP subaccount are deleted and the system raises the error code 409 (conflict) if the user used for deployment (user logged-on in SAP BTP Cloud Foundry runtime) does not have the authorization to edit destinations.
 Always make sure your deployment user has the authorization to edit destinations.

 In your SAP BTP consumer subaccount, create the destination *byd-url* to launch SAP Business ByDesign screens.

 The destination *byd-url* is used to store the single sign-on URL of the SAP Business ByDesign system.
 By storing the base URL in a destination, you ensure that connecting the SAP BTP web application to SAP Business ByDesign systems is a pure configuration task and does not require any code changes.

 At runtime, you dynamically assemble the parameterized URL to launch the SAP Business ByDesign project overview (referred to as *external object-based navigation* in SAP Business ByDesign) by concatenating the base URL with the SAP Business ByDesign floorplan-specific path and the object-specific parameters (for example, the project ID).
 The authentication method is not relevant in this destination and, therefore, you choose *NoAuthentication* to keep things simple (of course, this destination cannot be used to use any SAP Business ByDesign service directly).

-2. Open the *Connectivity* menu item of the SAP BTP consumer subaccount, choose *Destinations*, and create a *New Destination* with the following field values:
+1. Open the *Connectivity* menu item of the SAP BTP consumer subaccount, choose *Destinations*, and create new Destination with the following field values:

     | Parameter Name   | Value                                                                                 |
     | :---------------- | :-------------------------------------------------------------------------------------- |